isgo-golgo13/cxx-thread-safe-ht/README.md

 cmake ..
 ```

 The previous step will pull down the `blake3` library dependency and compile it as part of the project.
+This will download `blake3` source code into `dist/_deps/blake3-src/` configure the project and auto-configure the depenencies.

-- Compile to the exe
+- Compile to the EXE
 ```shell
 cmake --build .
 ```